Blue Bower: History

 While the houses of the housing estate were built as early as the 1960s, the promenade was completed in 1975.
 The authors were Alois Hlouška and Ladislav Konopka.
 Over time, the pyramids with the tip down and the lighting, which were located in the part near the bus stop, disappeared.

 Demolition plan

 In 2020, the discussion on the future of the promenade culminated.
 While at the end of 2019 the city signaled that it would reconstruct the promenade, at the beginning of 2020 it announced that it had approved the demolition.
 Demolition began in early July 2020 and ended in late August.
-Its price could climb to 1.9 million Czech crowns (almost 71.000 EUR or 79.680 USD), while the repair of the promenade would, according to an earlier assessment, cost 18 million (672.500 EUR or 755.000 USD).
+Its price could climb to 1.9 million Czech crowns (almost 71,000 EUR or US$79,680), while the repair of the promenade would, according to an earlier assessment, cost 18 million (672,500 EUR or US$755,000).
 Opposition to demolition has risen in professional circles.
 The petition was first initiated by architects Antonín Kryl, Jaromír Srba and J. Novák, joined by local citizens, then an open letter was sent to the town hall, initiated by experts in the architecture of the period.